kelreeeeey/yap/content/How is it going so far.md

 # How I've been crafting my way through programming as Geophysics student

+> [!INFO]- A very long list
+>
-* i have been so excited about programming
+> * i have been so excited about programming
-* traumatized by C and C++
+> * traumatized by C and C++
-* python bought me fr. (first encounter was in programming class in my freshman as geophysics undergrad)
+> * python bought me fr. (first encounter was in programming class in my freshman as geophysics undergrad)
-* Google Bangkit brought me down to the road of Machine Learning and Deep Learning
+> * Google Bangkit brought me down to the road of Machine Learning and Deep Learning
-* I'm doing Deep Learning to predict fault for 3D seismic data.
+> * I'm doing Deep Learning to predict fault for 3D seismic data.
-* times go. still exhaustively coding in Python, lovely filthy snake.
+> * times go. still exhaustively coding in Python, lovely filthy snake.
-* start to feel like i hate Python, don't get me wrong, it is pretty slow when it comes to process and visualize 3D data.
+> * start to feel like i hate Python, don't get me wrong, it is pretty slow when it comes to process and visualize 3D data.
-* i might need C/C++, okay maybe just C. Big no to C++.
+> * i might need C/C++, okay maybe just C. Big no to C++.
-* Rust emerged.
+> * Rust emerged.
-* still code in Python
+> * still code in Python
-* Zig emerged.
+> * Zig emerged.
-* still code in Python
+> * still code in Python
-* start new journey of learning new programming languages
+> * start new journey of learning new programming languages
-* Migrated from VSCode to Neovim btw.
+> * Migrated from VSCode to Neovim btw.
-* tried Rust. nah, the syntax was way too complicated for me.
+> * tried Rust. nah, the syntax was way too complicated for me.
-* come back to Python
+> * come back to Python
-* someone from Brazil made Elixir, a programming language. okay that one is interesting.
+> * someone from Brazil made Elixir, a programming language. okay that one is interesting.
-* i found Odin.
+> * i found Odin.
-* still code in Python start to code in C
+> * still code in Python start to code in C

 Soo... anyways, i was holding on to myself and just started code in C. then i decide to expand/extrapolate the C code to Zig, also, probably in Odin too.